Last updated: February 2026 to reflect how the One Big Beautiful Bill Act (OBBBA) impacts Dynasty Trust planning.

 Tax benefits

-• Generation-Skipping Transfer Tax (GST) Exemption: The GST tax is imposed on assets transferred to heirs more than one generation below the Grantor or unrelated persons more than 37.5 years younger than the Grantor that exceed the exemption limit of $13.61 million per individual (2024).
-The GST tax’s purpose is to prevent the transferor from avoiding transfer taxes by “skipping” a generation.
+- Generation-Skipping Transfer Tax (GST) Exemption: The GST tax is imposed on assets transferred to heirs more than one generation below the Grantor or unrelated persons more than 37.5 years younger than the Grantor that exceed the exemption limit of $15 million per individual (2026).
+The purpose of the GST is to prevent the transferor from avoiding transfer taxes by “skipping” a generation.
 Remember, the GST is an additional 40% tax levied on top of the gift and estate taxes.
-A Dynasty trust takes advantage of the GST exemption to shift that amount of wealth out of the transfer tax system.
+A Dynasty trust leverages the GST exemption to shift that amount of wealth out of the transfer tax system.

-• Defective Dynasty Trusts Bonus: Although this idea is beyond the blog post’s scope, there is a way to add another layer of tax goodness to the mix.
-If the Grantor owns the trust assets for tax purposes, then the Grantor is responsible for the income tax payments instead of the trust, allowing the trust assets to grow since the assets in the trust aren’t reduced by income taxes.
+- Defective Dynasty Trusts Bonus: Although this idea is beyond the scope of this blog post, there is a way to add another layer of tax goodness to the mix.
+If the Grantor owns the trust assets for tax purposes, the Grantor is responsible for the income tax payments instead of the trust, allowing the trust assets to grow because the trust assets aren’t reduced by income taxes.
 Also, the Grantor’s income taxes reduce the size of the Grantor’s overall taxable estate when calculating estate taxes.
 A seasoned estate planning attorney is required to set this up correctly!
+It’s worth noting that there have been proposals in recent years to limit or eliminate the benefits of grantor trusts, so taking advantage of this strategy sooner rather than later is worth discussing with your attorney.

 Dynasty Trust Family Wealth Benefits

-• Asset management: Dynasty trusts provide a means for managing assets for the benefit of your heirs, which is beneficial if your children or grandchildren are young, financially unsavvy, or irresponsible.
+- Asset management: Dynasty trusts provide a way to manage assets for the benefit of your heirs, which is beneficial if your children or grandchildren are young, financially unsavvy, or irresponsible.

-• Asset protection: Another benefit of dynasty trusts is that when appropriately structured, assets inside the trust are protected from creditors, both yours and the beneficiaries’ creditors.
+- Asset protection: Another benefit of dynasty trusts is that, when appropriately structured, assets within the trust are protected from creditors, both yours and the beneficiaries’.
 For example, if there was a divorce or a legal claim against you or the beneficiaries.

 Downsides to a Dynasty Trust